mattmills49/Blog-Posts/woe/woe_explainer.md

 # Calculating Weight of Evidence and Information Value in Python

-Rules: 1. feature instead of independent variable 2. bin to name the grouping

 Sometimes in my Data Science projects I need a quick and easy way to measure and visualize a predictive trend for several independent variables.
 My go to way to do this is to use Weight of Evidence and